wp-plugins/active-directory-integration/readme.txt

 1. Activate the plugin on the Plugins screen.
 1. Enable SSL-Admin-Mode by adding the line `define('FORCE_SSL_ADMIN', true);` to your wp-config.php so that your passwords are not sent in plain-text.

 == Changelog ==

-= 1.0-RC2 =
+= 1.0 =
 * ADD: New language Norwegian/Norsk (nb_NO) added.
-(Thanks to Börge Andersen
+(Issue #0002.
+Thanks to Børge Anderssen.)
 * ADD: Store a lot of AD attributes to WordPress table usermeta and show them on users profile page without any additional plugin.
 The meta keys are set to adi_<attribute_name> (e.g. "adi_department", "adi_telephonenumber" and "adi_manager").
 * ADD: More debug information from Test Tool.
 You have to set WP_DEBUG to true in wp_config.php for extra debug information from the Test Tool.
-* CHANGE: Now using an extended version of adLDAP 3.3.2
+* CHANGE: Now using an extended version of adLDAP 3.3.2 which should fix some authentication and authorization issues.
 * FIX: Account suffix was accidently used for bind user.
 Fixed in adLDAP.php.
 (Issue #0009.
 Thanks to Tobias Bochmann for the bug report.)
 * FIX: Uninstall crashed.
 (Issue #0007.
 Thanks to z3c from hosthis.org for the bug report.)
 * FIX: Bug in adLDAP->recursive_groups() fixed.
 * FIX: The stylesheet was loaded by http not https even if you use https in admin mode.
 (Thanks to Curtiss Grymala for the bug report and fix.)
 * FIX: On activation add_option() was used with the deprecated parameter description.
 (Issue #0008.)

-= 1.0-RC1 =
-* CHANGE: Now using an extended version of adLDAP 3.3.1 which should fix some authentication and authorization issues.
 * FIX: Fixed problem with wrong updated email addresses when option "Email Address Conflict Handling" was set to "create".

 = 0.9.9.9 =